internetofwater/pids.geoconnex.us/python/README.md

    ```

 #### Usage
-The python files can also be run locally on To see argparser defaults & options run:
+The python files can also be run locally on. <br>
+To see argparser options run:
 - `python yourls_client.py -h`
 - `python populate_db.py -h`

+Defaults can be found in the make_parser() function.

 ### License
 This service is licensed under the [MIT License](LICENSE).